Jonnylie/Rating-Widget/README.md

 # Rating Widget
-a single page application built with React hooks and a simple animation.
+A single page application built with React hooks and a simple animation.
 It allows the user to change the number of stars and includes a text message that updates when the user changes the star rating.

 ## Built With